 Tribal shaming is one of the most powerful ideas I’ve been introduced to in the last years.
 I was introduced to the concept of tribal shaming through a friend who sent me a Facebook post by the author Elizabeth Gilbert (Eat, Pray, Love).
 Here’s a link to that post.
 You don’t need to be on Facebook to read it, just press “Not Now” when it asks you to sign in. https://www.facebook.com/GilbertLiz/posts/806653502750100:0

 It’s a long post, but it’s also life changing.
 Get ready for insight and clarity you’ve never had before about your tribe on every level, from family to country.

 In (very) short, the concept comes from Dr. Mario Martinez, who wrote a book called The Mind-Body Code.
-Gilbert provides a link to the book and a podcast by Dr. Martinez in her post.
+Gilbert provides a link to a podcast by Dr. Martinez in her post.
 Gilbert was so stunned by Dr. Martinez’s work that she posted about it, and now her post is all over the net.
 Clearly, others find it as significant as I do.
 As the political situation unfolds day by day here in America and all kinds of people react in all kinds of ways, I keep thinking about the power of tribal shaming.

 In this context, the word “tribe” means any group with which we identify.
 Tribe is family, church, community, culture, nationality, team, workplace, etc. Tribal shaming examines the power of the tribe.
 It’s not a new idea, of course.
 We’ve studied cults, gangs, religious sects — all kinds of groups — in order to understand the choices we make and how they’re influenced by those around us.
 What I hadn’t thought about before was the invisible destructive power our tribe(s) have over our ability to live well.